Network Signflip Parallel Analysis for Selecting the Embedding Dimension: Introduction

 \item To prove our main results, we undertake a detailed investigation of the high-dimensional concentration properties of certain random matrices that arise in DCSBM models before and after signflipping.
 Specifically, \cref{thm:DCSBM:approx:L:signflip:decay} establishes a quantitative error bound for a low-rank signal-plus-noise approximation to the \normadj matrix that holds both with and without signflipping. \Cref{thm:DCSBM:signal:signflip:destroy} quantifies the decay of the signal component after signflipping, whereas \cref{thm:DCSBM:noise:signflip:preserve} quantifies the preservation of the noise component after signflipping.
 Together, these three theorems finally lead to \cref{thm:DCSBM:noise:recovery} which establishes the performance of NetFlipPA.
 Proving \cref{thm:DCSBM:approx:L:signflip:decay,thm:DCSBM:signal:signflip:destroy,thm:DCSBM:noise:signflip:preserve} involves careful non-asymptotic analysis of the moments of various random matrices (going beyond the existing asymptotic analyses in \cite{ali2017improved,hong2020stn:arxiv:v4}) and leverages recent progress on local laws for nonhomogeneous Wigner-type random matrices \cite{ajanki2016ufg,ajanki2019qve}. \end{enumerate}

-The remainder of this paper is organized as follows. \Cref{sec:notation} establishes notation and mathematical preliminaries. \Cref{sec:netflipPA} introduces \emph{network signflip parallel analysis (NetFlipPA)}, our proposed methodology for selecting the embedding dimension in large heterogeneous networks. \Cref{sec:numerical} demonstrates the performance of NetFlipPA with a couple illustrative numerical examples. \Cref{sec:theory} presents our main theoretical results, namely non-asymptotic properties and performance guarantees for NetFlipPA when applied to degree-corrected stochastic blockmodel graphs with weakly distinguishable community structure (and hence with non-diverging eigenvalues). \Cref{sec:literature} provides in-depth discussion of the existing related literature and context for the theory and methods in the present paper. \Cref{sec:conclusion} offers concluding discussion and mentions opportunities for future work.
+The remainder of this paper is organized as follows. \Cref{sec:notation} establishes notation and mathematical preliminaries. \Cref{sec:netflipPA} introduces \emph{network signflip parallel analysis (NetFlipPA)}, our proposed methodology for selecting the embedding dimension in large heterogeneous networks. \Cref{sec:numerical} demonstrates the performance of NetFlipPA with a couple of illustrative numerical examples, and \cref{sec:polblogs} applies it to a real data example. \Cref{sec:theory} presents our main theoretical results, namely non-asymptotic properties and performance guarantees for NetFlipPA when applied to degree-corrected stochastic blockmodel graphs with weakly distinguishable community structure (and hence with non-diverging eigenvalues). \Cref{sec:literature} provides in-depth discussion of the existing related literature and context for the theory and methods in the present paper. \Cref{sec:conclusion} offers concluding discussion and mentions opportunities for future work.
 Proofs and supporting lemmas are collected in the appendix.